decentralizedintelligencenetwork/.github/profile/README.md

 # Welcome to Doctelligence 🚀

-*Doctelligence* is a pioneering decentralized framework designed to build a self-sovereign ecosystem that transcends sectors.
+*Doctelligence* is an organization built on the foundations of the Decentralized Intelligence Network (DIN).
+It is dedicated to creating a self-sovereign ecosystem that transcends sectors.
 Our mission is to empower individuals and organizations through data sovereignty, scalable AI, and decentralized technologies, driving innovation and accessibility across various industries.

 ## What We Do at *Doctelligence*:
 - 🛡️ **Create a self-sovereign, decentralized network** that fosters trust and autonomy across different sectors.